hhvm/user-documentation/guides/hack/20-types/02-type-system.md

 ## `num`

 `num` is special union type of `int` and `float`.
-Normally, in Hack, `int`s and `floats` are incompatible types.
+Normally, in Hack, `int`s and `float`s are incompatible types.
 However it was realized that many numerical operating functions work similarly whether you pass an integer or a float. `num` is used for those cases.

 @@ type-system-examples/num.php @@